Grief Support Resources: Navigating Loss with Grace and Care

 What is Grief?

 Grief is the profound emotion that comes from love and loss.
 It encompasses feelings of sadness, longing, confusion, and even relief.
-But grief is more than an emotional experience—it can affect your body, mind, and spirit.
+But grieving is more than an emotional experience—it can affect your body, mind, and spirit.

 Think of grief as a garden after a storm.
 At first, it might feel unrecognizable, scattered with broken branches and upturned soil.
 Over time, with care and patience, the garden begins to bloom again.